thacherT1D/webdevstuff/Design/Material_Design.desc.md

 ## How does the Materialize framework compare against its competition?

-Having received nearly 20,000 stars in GitHub, Materialize fairs quite well when evaluated against its hundreds of rival competitors.
+Having received over [18,000 stars on GitHub](https://github.com/Dogfalo/materialize), Materialize fairs quite well when evaluated against its hundreds of rival competitors.
 Although, Materialize definitely takes a back seat when compared to Bootstrap and Foundation, the two largest and most popular front-end frameworks.
 These two frameworks are famous for providing everything plus the kitchen sink.
 However, this is a double-edged sword as they both have a steep learning curves.
 They also both require significant amounts of additional code to get their sites looking not-so drab out of the box.

 In short, Materialize will help you produce better looking sites faster.
 And as a bonus, the skills you pick up while learning Materialize will help you figure out other front-end frameworks faster as well.